Beginner's Guide to Mount Rinjani Lombok - Best Volcano to Climb in Indonesia

 How Much Does It Cost to Climb Rinjani?

-Obviously, it varies from one company to another, but there are also other factors that determine the price, such as the number of people in your group, the route you choose, the duration of the tour, and the attractions you want to visit.
+Naturally, it varies from one company to another, but there are also other factors that determine the price, such as the number of people in your group, the route you choose, the duration of the tour, and the attractions you want to visit.
 A 2D1N climbing package via Senaru can cost anywhere between USD 150 and USD 200.